NATIONAL Standardized Organic Curriculum

 Recognition & Professional Pathways

-The curriculum is being developed in collaboration with industry stakeholders, with the goal of aligning certificates of completion with recognition pathways through organizations such as:
+This curriculum is being developed in collaboration with industry stakeholders to align certificates of completion with recognized professional pathways across the organic certification sector.

 • Accredited Certifiers Association (ACA)